8ta4/say/README.md

 Yes, you can set up multiple network hideaways.

+> Does this tool keep a record of the audio?
+(Planned)

+Nope, `say` doesn't store any audio after it's transcribed.

+But it uses Deepgram as the transcription service.
+And Deepgram say they only hold "[audio data for as long as necessary](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=Deepgram%20holds%20audio%20data%20for%20as%20long%20as%20necessary)", but who knows what that means.

+> Does this tool filter out other voices by default?

+Nah, `say` is an equal-opportunity listener.
+It captures all voices equally by default.

 > When does this tool start ignoring other voices?
 (Planned)

 Once you've registered your voice with `say`, it'll start tuning out other voices, unless you're chilling in a hideaway.